lawrencecollins/Ca-Flex-Analysis/README.md

--In progress-

-Read and interpret photo affinity assay data from well plates.
+Read and interpret calcium flux data from well plate assays.